nosovk/flowershow/content/NA/Sales/Shroomsters.md

 Server and CMS deployed to dedicated server in a docker swarm cluster.
 We have to rent a server for that.
 In common, we usually stick to [OVH.ie](https://fastify.dev/), if it's ok — you will have to pass KYC there, and we will be able to deploy there.
 Stage-Prod: there will be 2 environments (stage and prod).
 Be aware that they will not sync automatically.

+### Team Composition:
+1. Project Manager:
+	- Responsible for overseeing the project and ensuring milestones are met.
+1. Lead Developer:
+    - Oversees the development team and ensures the technical direction aligns with project goals.
+2. Backend Developer with Blockchain specialization:
+	-   Specializes in server-side logic, databases, and integration of application infrastructure.
+	-   Oversees the integration and implementation of blockchain technologies, including NFTs and wallet authentication.
+ 1.  **Frontend Developer:
+    -   Focuses on user interface development and ensuring a seamless user experience.
+3. QA Engineer:
+    - Conducts testing to identify and fix bugs, ensuring the product meets quality standards.
+4. DevOps Engineer:
+	- Manages deployment processes and maintains the infrastructure.
 ### Gant
 ```mermaid
 gantt